 Practical Tips for a Balanced Diet

-Ensure that each meal includes a balance of proteins, healthy fats, and carbohydrates.
-Incorporate a variety of foods to provide a wide range of nutrients.
+Ensure that each meal includes a balance of proteins, healthy fats, and carbohydrates with fibre.
+Incorporate a variety of foods to provide a wide range of nutrients. - Choose Nutrient-Dense Foods

 Focus on foods that offer the most nutrients per calorie.
-Nutrient-dense foods include fruits, vegetables, whole grains, lean proteins, and healthy fats.
+Nutrient-dense foods include fruits, vegetables, whole grains, lean proteins, and healthy fats, rather than processed foods high in refined grains, sugar or fat. - Monitor Portion Sizes

-As metabolism slows with age, seniors may require fewer calories.
+As metabolism slows with age, some healthy seniors may require fewer calories.
 Monitoring portion sizes can help prevent overeating and maintain a healthy weight.
+Meanwhile, frail elderly may have the opposite problem of eating too little calories and lose weight.
+There are strategies to tackle both problems. - Stay Active

 A professional dietitian can provide personalised advice tailored to individual health needs.
 They can help develop a nutrition plan that addresses specific concerns and goals.